 Getting an SSL Certificate

-IT offers both Standard and Extended Validation SSL certificates from VeriSign for purchase by the University community.
+University Information Technology offers both Standard and Extended Validation SSL certificates from VeriSign for purchase by the University community.
 To purchase the VeriSign certificate software, contact UIT at ext.
-3-1411 or firstname.lastname@example.org.
-If you have any questions, contact Ric Rodriguez or Brian Walker, UH VeriSign account administrators, by email at SSL@uh.edu.
+3-1411, or email@example.com.
+If you have any questions, email Ric Rodriguez or Brian Walker, UH VeriSign account administrators, at SSL@uh.edu.

-- What pages should I secure using the SSL?
+- What pages should I secure using SSL?

-- The web pages you would want to secure are generally those that require the entry of sensitive information, such as passwords, personal information, credit card numbers and other financial information, although some may want to secure an entire set of pages using SSL certificates.
+- The webpages you want to secure are generally those that require the entry of sensitive information, such as passwords, personal information, credit card numbers and other financial information, although some may want to secure an entire set of pages using SSL certificates.

 - Is there any alternative to SSL?